-VxLogon is a script version of NxLogon to avoid of having problems with anti-virus softwares.
+VxLogon is a script version of NxLogon.
+We developed this one to avoid of having problems with anti-virus softwares.
 It is simpler and easier to deploy and not causing any issue with anti-virus softwares.

 Before you implement single sign-on against Active Directory, you need to import users and groups first.
 To import users and groups, read GUI overview > User.

-How it worksTo run it, you need to activate it on 'User > VxLogon' on NxFilter GUI first and then register 'vxlogon.vbs' from VxLogon package as a Windows logon script on GPO.
-About how to register it on GPO, read User authentication > SSO by NxLogon.
+How it worksTo run it, you need to activate it on 'User > VxLogon' on NxFilter GUI first and then register vxlogon.vbs from VxLogon package as a Windows logon script on GPO.
+For how to register it on GPO, read User authentication > SSO by NxLogon.
 The procedure is basically the same.

 Unlike NxLogon, you don't need to specify server IP for VxLogon.